Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Saturday's over/under is 2.8 points higher than the combined 49.7 PPG average of the two teams.

-- The 64.4 points per game these two squads have allowed their opponents to score this season are 11.9 more than the 52.5 over/under in this contest.
+- The two teams combine to average 49.7 points per game, 2.8 less than the over/under in this contest.

+- This contest's total is 11.9 points under the 64.4 these two squads combine to give up per game in 2021.

-- The Bulldogs and their opponents have scored an average of 60.7 points per game in 2021, 8.2 more than Saturday's total.
+- Bulldogs games this season feature an average total of 60.7 points, a number 8.2 points higher than Saturday's over/under.

-- The 57.1 PPG average total in Monarchs games this season is 4.6 points more than this game's over/under.

 Louisiana Tech Stats and Trends

-- Louisiana Tech is 2-1 against the spread and 1-2 overall in games when it puts up more than 31.4 points.
+- When Louisiana Tech puts up more than 31.4 points, it is 2-1 against the spread and 1-2 overall.

-- In games that Louisiana Tech amasses over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.
+- In games that Louisiana Tech picks up over 357.3 yards, the team is 3-2 against the spread and 1-4 overall.

-- The Bulldogs have turned the ball over seven more times (13 total) than the Monarchs have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.